 We can include a mix of history, art, culture, and local food & wine experiences and give you a personalized touch thanks to our close contact with local artisans, winemakers, craftsman, cooking schools and more."

 How did you get involved in travel?

-"During that time I traveled extensively and gained significant knowledge of the many hidden gems and fascinating customs of each area.
+"During my time living and working in Italy, I had the opportunity to travel extensively and gained significant knowledge of the many hidden gems and fascinating customs of each area.

 I returned to the USA and decided to apply my love and passion for travel and everything Italian by establishing Italia Dolce Vita by specializing in tailor-made travel and small-group escorted tours to Italy.